labs42io/itiriri/README.md

 // 3.1406380562059946
 ```

-**itiriri** provides similar functions as the natives for arrays:
+**itiriri** provides similar functions as JavaScript arrays:
 *filter*, *slice*, *map*, *reduce*, *every*, *some* etc. and more.
-The functions are optimized for ES6 iterators and can be chained to write simple but powerful queries over iterables.
+The functions are optimized for ES6 iterators and can be chained to perform simple but powerful manipulations over iterables.

 ## Installation

-Using npm:
+### Using npm:

 ```javascript
 $ npm install 'itiriri' --save
 ```

-Importing:
+### Importing:

 ```javascript
 import { query } from 'itiriri';